Submit A formAfter Hours Contact

 • Is or has been a relative of the other person, or

-Any offence which is committed against someone that you have a domestic relationship with, for example a simple common assault charge can come under the category of a domestic violence offence just because the crime was committed against someone who you have a domestic relationship with.
+Any offence which is committed against someone that you have a domestic relationship with.
+For example, a simple common assault charge can come under the category of a domestic violence offence just because the crime was committed against someone who you have a domestic relationship with.
 As long as this relationship can be established, then the legal framework and impacts surrounding domestic violence come into effect.

-Penalties for Domestic violence offences
+Penalties for Domestic Violence Offences

 Penalties for domestic violence offences have recently been greater due to the increased domestic violence offences before the court.
 Section 4A of the Crimes Sentencing Procedure Act 1999 states that if a court finds a person guilty of a domestic violence offence, the court must impose on them either: